 The FTB recommends that you contact the credit agencies directly to report a modification or release of a lien since they do not report it directly.
 I would get a copy of the notice of release for the lien and send it to the credit bureaus requesting that they remove it from your record.

 amount, but the city would not approve it.
 We have had several offers for that amount but again the city wouldn't approve it.
 We now have a contract for $500,000.
-We didn't get an appraisal at the time of his death, would the previous sale price show the value of the property at this time of his...
+We didn't get an appraisal at the time of his death, would the previous sale price show the value of the property at this...
 Read more »

 It would depend on a number of factors.
 How close was the sale before he passed and was there an appraisal for the sale?
 If there was a third party appraisal within 12 months of his passing you could make that argument.
 However you may need to hire an expert.

 Update: I'm not getting a clear answer on this.
 I only recently (a month ago) found the paperwork.
 The check should have been reissued in both names "and."
 How is it the check was cashed or deposited into an account that was solely his, without my signature or knowledge?
-So what you're saying is,...
+So what...
 Read more »

 If your divorce has not been finalized you should include the claim for half the proceeds.
 As mentioned by Mr. Day, the IRS will not know what is going on with your divorce.
 You may also want to call the IRS to request an account transcript to determine when the refund was issued by the IRS.